 Requirements and description

 Sponsored by Moorings Park, this program is designed for physicians who plan to pursue management/leadership positions in geriatrics.
 Applicants must have MD or DO degree and will have graduated from a US medical residency in internal medicine or family medicine and commit to eighteen months of training - one year of clinical training (see Clinical Pathway for details) in Baltimore, MD and six months of leadership training in Naples, FL.
 The last six months of the fellowship is structured to allow time for skills development and flexibility as to how those skills would be developed, but will also include clinical time to develop the necessary ability to balance commitments and manage time in order to optimize productivity in a leadership position.

 The program only accepts one fellow into the program each year.
-There is one first year and one

-    second year fellow at all times.
+There is one first year and one second year fellow at all times.

 Applicants apply through ERAS.
-There is a distinct track for “Clinician Educator” (one fellow

-    matched to this track per year).
+There is a distinct track for “Clinician Leadership” (one fellow matched to this track per year).